Top 10 things to do in Bologna: explore Italy’s culinary gem

 A food tour company that suggests having a food tour: original!

-But whether you choose our Bologna food tour or another one, let me explain why.
+But whether you choose our Bologna food tour or not, let me explain why.

 Do we all agree that its food tradition is one of the reasons to visit Bologna?